gedw99/goPocJsonSchemaForm/README.md

 ## How ?

-There are 3 ecxamples in https://github.com/gedw99/goPocJsonSchemaForm/tree/main/screens
+There are 3 examples in https://github.com/gedw99/goPocJsonSchemaForm/tree/main/screens

 This is what the 2nd example looks like.